nus-cs2103-AY2021S2/ip/docs/README.md

 2. Deadline, which are tasks that must be completed before a certain date.
 3. Event, which are tasks that occur on a certain date.

-When a new task is added, the corresponding text file dukeText.txt is also updated.
+The task list will also be automatically saved as a text file on the local hard disk.
+The local text file will be automatically updated whenever there is a change in the task list.

 ### List tasks